KickingTheTV/ciapp-alpha-docs/docs/builds/jenkins.md

 Follow the official installation [guide](https://github.com/jenkinsci/datadog-plugin/blob/master/README.md).

-To enable the APM traces collection for Jenkins builds and pipelines, it's needed:
+To enable the APM traces collection for Jenkins builds and pipelines:

-* To have installed the Jenkins plugin v2.1.1+ (Available in the Jenkins marketplace).
+* Installed the Jenkins plugin v2.1.1+ (available in the Jenkins marketplace).
-* To have configured the Jenkins plugin to use the `Datadog Agent` mode.
+* Configure the Jenkins plugin to use the `Datadog Agent` mode.

 APM Traces feature is only available if the `Datadog Agent` mode is selected.